 Altcar Training Camp, Military shooting range in Little Altcar, England.

-The grounds were established in 1860 when William Molyneux, 4th Earl of Sefton, donated the land to the North West Reserve Forces.
-Over time the site expanded to become a major training facility for multiple branches of the armed forces.
+The camp was founded in 1860 when William Molyneux, 4th Earl of Sefton, gave the land to the North West Reserve Forces.
+It grew steadily over the following decades to serve different branches of the armed forces and their changing training needs.

 The community of curious travelers